Achieve Mastery of Medical Concepts

 • Mutations in the Btk gene Gene A category of nucleic acid sequences that function as units of heredity and which code for the basic instructions for the development, reproduction, and maintenance of organisms.
 Basic Terms of Genetics prevent normal B cell maturation from pro-B into pre-B lymphocytes Lymphocytes Lymphocytes are heterogeneous WBCs involved in immune response.
 Lymphocytes develop from the bone marrow, starting from hematopoietic stem cells (HSCs) and progressing to common lymphoid progenitors (CLPs).
 B and T lymphocytes and natural killer (NK) cells arise from the lineage.
 Lymphocytes: Histology.

 • Mature B cells B cells Lymphoid cells concerned with humoral immunity.
 They are short-lived cells resembling bursa-derived lymphocytes of birds in their production of immunoglobulin upon appropriate stimulation.
-B cells: Types and Functions do not form, and immunoglobulin light chains Light chains Polypeptide chains, consisting of 211 to 217 amino acid residues and having a molecular weight of approximately 22 kda.
+B cells: Types and Functions do not form, and immunoglobulin light chains Immunoglobulin Light Chains Polypeptide chains, consisting of 211 to 217 amino acid residues and having a molecular weight of approximately 22 kda.
 There are two major types of light chains, kappa and lambda.
 Two ig light chains and two ig heavy chains (immunoglobulin heavy chains) make one immunoglobulin molecule.
-Immunoglobulins: Types and Functions cannot be produced, although free heavy chains Heavy chains The largest of polypeptide chains comprising immunoglobulins.
+Amyloidosis cannot be produced, although free heavy chains Heavy chains The largest of polypeptide chains comprising immunoglobulins.
 They contain 450 to 600 amino acid residues per chain, and have molecular weights of 51-72 kda.
 Immunoglobulins: Types and Functions can be found in the cytoplasm.

 • Results in an almost complete absence of immunogammaglobulin (Ig)